Merkel says old must learn from tech-savvy young in digital age

-BERLIN Older Germans will have to get used to taking instructions from tech-savvy youngsters if Germany is to succeed in transitioning to the digital age, Chancellor Angela Merkel said on Thursday.
+BERLIN (Reuters) - Older Germans will have to get used to taking instructions from tech-savvy youngsters if Germany is to succeed in transitioning to the digital age, Chancellor Angela Merkel said on Thursday.

 The government is pushing companies to make digitization a core part of their strategy under its initiative dubbed "Industrie 4.0" and wants to improve digital education and training.